Kate Bolduan: Personal life

-In May 2010, Bolduan married Michael Gershenson.
+In May 2010, Bolduan married Michael Gershenson, son of Bruce Alan Gershenson, principal of RPT Realty in Detroit.
 They moved from the Washington D.C. area to New York in early 2013 after Bolduan accepted the anchor position at CNN's morning lineup.
 The couple's first daughter was born in September 2014.
 Their second daughter was born in December 2017.
 The couple belong to the Park Avenue Synagogue in Manhattan, New York City.